Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Extended eigenstates

 which is satisfied by $k=0$ and $k=\pi$ for any $N$ and $k=\pi/2$ for even $N$.
-However, each of the solutions $k=0$ and $k=\pi$ yields $\vec{v}=\vec{0}$, and hence should be removed.
+However, each of the solutions $k=0$ and $k=\pi$ yields the trivial solution $\psi_N(\ell)\equiv0$, and should therefore be removed.
 We will consider the other general solutions below.

-Numerical calculations of $f(k)$ in the left-hand side of Eq.~\eqref{eq580} are shown in Fig.~\ref{fig5}.
+Upon switching on $\tilde{\gamma}^2$ in Fig.~\ref{fig5}, the real solutions for $\tilde{\gamma}=0$ start to move, but they remain real for small $\tilde{\gamma}^2$.
+As we increase $\tilde{\gamma}^2$ further, the pair of solutions in the middle collide at $k=\pi/2$, that is, at the zero mode $E_N=0$, and become complex in the form $k=\pi/2\pm\ii\kappa$.
+We can also see from Fig.~\ref{fig5} that these two are the only solutions that become complex; all other solutions remain real, as confirmed in Fig.~\ref{fig6}.

-The solutions behave differently for odd and even $N$; see Fig.~\ref{fig6}.
+The solutions behave differently for odd and even $N$, as shown in Fig.~\ref{fig6}.

 For odd $N$, there are $(N+1)$ pieces of real solutions with $0<k<\pi$ for $0\leq\tilde{\gamma}<1$, two of which collide at $k=\pi/2$ for $\tilde{\gamma}=1$ and become complex for $\tilde{\gamma}>1$.
-The point of the collision in the parameter space, $\tilde{\gamma}=1$, forms a second-order exceptional point.
-The region beyond it is the $PT$-broken phase for the two eigenvalues.
-We analyze the $PT$-broken region by inserting the Ansatz $k=\pi/2\pm\ii\kappa$ into Eq.~\eqref{eq580}.
+The point of the collision in the parameter space, $\tilde{\gamma}=\tilde{\gamma}_\textrm{ex}=1$, forms a second-order exceptional point.
+The region beyond it is the $\PT$-broken phase for the two eigenvalues.
+We analyze the $\PT$-broken region by inserting the Ansatz $k=\pi/2\pm\ii\kappa$ into Eq.~\eqref{eq580}.
 For odd $N$, the equation reduces to